httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Parsing a Bare Item {#parse-bare-item}

-Given an ASCII string as input_string, return a bare item. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return a bare Item. input_string is modified to remove the parsed value.

 1. If the first character of input_string is a "-" or a DIGIT, return the result of running Parsing a Number ({{parse-number}}) with input_string.
 2. If the first character of input_string is a DQUOTE, return the result of running Parsing a String ({{parse-string}}) with input_string.